-There are several spectacular places on the Outer Banks to get married or “pop the question”.
+There are many spectacular places on the Outer Banks to get married or “pop the question”.
 In addition to a traditional church wedding, other people have used some of these notable places:

 On Roanoke Island: The Elizabethan Gardens, Fort Raleigh National Historic Site, NC Aquarium on Roanoke Island, Manteo Waterfront, Roanoke Marshes Lighthouse, sound front housing communities

 The North Beaches of Duck & Corolla: Whalehead in Historic Corolla, The Currituck Lighthouse, large oceanfront homes, a vineyard, hotels and resorts, The Duck Town Park

 Nags Head, Kill Devil Hills, Kitty Hawk: The sunset on Jockeys Ridge State Park, an airplane from the Wright Brothers Memorial, a pier, a gazebo, aboard a large boat or yacht, or at an oceanfront rental home

 Hatteras & Ocracoke Islands: Pea Island Refuge, Chicamacomico Lifesaving Station, Salvo Day Use Area, Haul Over/Canadian Hole, Cape Hatteras Lighthouse, Graveyard of the Atlantic Museum, Ocracoke Lighthouse, Springer's Point, sound front housing communities, large oceanfront homes & hotels, a pier, a gazebo, aboard a large boat or yacht

 Need additional information, call our chamber office at (252)441-8144.
 8:30 am – 5:00 pm, Monday-Friday.

 Photo Courtesy of Coastal Shots and Roanoke Island Festival Park